Claim: Barack Obama's status as a Muslim prevented his wife from traveling with him to Islamic countries in April 2009.

 While in a Blockbuster renting videos, I came across a video called "Obama".
 There were two men standing next to me and we talked about President Obama.
 These guys were Arabs, so I asked them why they thought Michelle Obama headed home following the President's recent visit to France instead of traveling on to Saudi Arabia and Turkey with her husband.
 They told me she could not go to Saudi Arabia, Turkey or Iraq .....

 I said "Why not?
 Laura Bush went to Saudi Arabia, Turkey and Dubai."
 They said that Obama is a Muslim and therefore, he is not allowed to bring his wife into countries that adhere to Sharia Law.

 Origins: There are several ways the above-quoted anonymous account of an encounter with anonymous Arabs at an unidentified Blockbuster video store could be debunked, starting with the fact that its premise is false: Barack Obama is not a Muslim.
 That fact aside, the central claims of this account are still demonstrably false:

-As a visiting government official, a President of United States would not be subject to such a law (and if he were, the law would have applied to George W. Bush and all of President Obama's predecessors as well).
-It's akin to claiming that a foreign potentate with multiple wives could not bring along more than one spouse on a visit to the United States because the U.S. has laws against polygamy.
+As a visiting government official, a President of United States would not be subject to such a law.
+The notion of President Obama's not being able to take the First Lady along on a state visit to a foreign country due to local laws prohibiting such travel is akin to claiming that a foreign potentate with multiple wives could not bring along more than one spouse on a visit to the United States because the U.S. has laws against polygamy.